swentel/indieweb/README.md

 - Microsub link exposing
 - Fediverse integration

-This is only the tip of the iceberg and much more functionality will be added.
+More information is in this README and on the help pages.

 Development happens on github: https://github.com/swentel/indieweb